 Training and support for casual bank support workers

 Before your first shift it’s important we ensure you have the right knowledge and skills.
-You’ll therefore undertake the required essential training so we know you’re safe to practise and equipped to do your role.
+You’ll therefore undertake the required essential training to ensure safe practices, and that you're equipped to do your role.

 You’ll continue with other training during your probation shifts and an experienced and competent member of the team will observe and assess your practice in your early weeks with us.

 This will continue throughout your time with us, and you’ll also attend further training sessions as and when required.

 Our training includes some online courses giving you the flexibility to do the training when and where you want.
 There are some topics (for example First Aid and Moving and Handling) that are delivered face-to-face by an instructor so we’ll book you on a course near to your area of work.
 Of course, if you’ve already completed this training and have a valid certificate we will accept that.